adrian28102001/Cryptography-and-Security/Ciphers/Reports/ReportLab1.md

 The plaintext letter is then encrypted to the ciphertext letter on the sliding ruler underneath.
 The result of this process is depicted in the following illustration for an agreed shift of three positions.
-In this case, the plaintext ‘tutorial’ is encrypted to the ciphertext ‘wxwruldo’.
+In this case, the plaintext ‘Adrian’ is encrypted to the ciphertext ‘Ehvmer’.
 Here is the ciphertext alphabet for a Shift of 3 − On receiving the ciphertext, the receiver who also knows the secret shift, positions his sliding ruler underneath the ciphertext alphabet and slides it to RIGHT by the agreed shift number, 3 in this case.

 He then replaces the ciphertext letter by the plaintext letter on the sliding ruler underneath.
-Hence the ciphertext ‘wxwruldo’ is decrypted to ‘tutorial’.
+Hence the ciphertext ‘Ehvmer’ is decrypted to ‘Adrian’.
 To decrypt a message encoded with a Shift of 3, generate the plaintext alphabet using a shift of ‘-3’ as shown below −

 ```csharp